 Explore a mile-long lava tube.
 Lava River Cave offers self-guided exploration of a mile-long lava tube.
 It takes approximately 1.5 hours to tour the entire cave.
-Initial access descends 150 stairs to an uneven floor and can be challenging.
+Initial access descends 55 stairs to a combination of flat boardwalk, uneven surfaces and stairways.
 In the interest of preventing the spread of White-nose Syndrome to bats that reside in the Cave, we ask that you not wear or bring into the cave any clothing or gear you have used in a cave or mine outside of Oregon or Washington.
 Please wear close-toed shoes and warm clothing.
 Average temperature in the Cave is 42 degrees Farenheit.

 2015 Operating SeasonGate closes at 4 p.m., Arrive before 11 a.m. for smaller crowds.